x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/clients/outlook-for-ios-and-android/use-hybrid-modern-auth.md

 ## Microsoft Cloud architecture for hybrid Exchange Server customers

 Outlook for iOS and Android is a cloud-backed application.
-This means your experience consists of a locally installed app powered by a secure and scalable service running in the Microsoft Cloud.
+This feature means your experience consists of a locally installed app powered by a secure and scalable service running in the Microsoft Cloud.

-For Exchange Server mailboxes, Outlook for iOS and Android's architecture is built directly into the Microsoft Cloud, providing customers the additional benefits of security, privacy, built-in compliance, and transparent operations that Microsoft commits to in the [Microsoft Trust Center](https://microsoft.com/trustcenter) and [Azure Trust Center](https://www.microsoft.com/TrustCenter/CloudServices/Azure).
+For Exchange Server mailboxes, Outlook for iOS and Android's architecture is built directly into the Microsoft Cloud, providing customers the other benefits of security, privacy, built-in compliance, and transparent operations that Microsoft commits to in the [Microsoft Trust Center](https://microsoft.com/trustcenter) and [Azure Trust Center](https://www.microsoft.com/TrustCenter/CloudServices/Azure).

 ![Hybrid modern authentication in Outlook for iOS and Android](../../media/outlook_mobile_hybrid_modern_auth.png)